marina601/scooter-circle/TESTING.md

 ### Navbar
   - Little but noticed during testing, Scooter Circle logo, when hovered, was displaying extra height.
   - Fix: remove hight property in css

+### Home Page
+  - During manual testing noticed that call to action button at the bottom of the page was not big enough and the text overlayed the background colour of the button, especially on the iPhone.
+  - Fix: removed extra classes from the link and re-used the link style from the *Contact Page*, which solved the issue

 ##### back to [content](#table-of-content)